 2. Collaborative Robots (Cobots)

-Cobots are becoming increasingly popular due to their ability to work safely alongside humans.
+Cobots are becoming increasingly popular due to their ability to work safely alongside humans, prioritizing worker safety.
 Future cobots will likely have enhanced sensory capabilities and improved interaction with human operators, further blurring the lines between human and robotic workforces.

 3. Advanced Sensors and Vision Systems